 This Standard relates to the screening conducted for Standard 115.341.
-When residents have experienced prior sexual victimization, or if residents have previously perpetrated sexual abuse, staff are required to ensure that the residents are offered a follow-up meeting with a Mental Health practitioner within 14 days of the screening.
+When residents have experienced prior sexual victimization, and/or if residents have previously perpetrated sexual abuse, staff are required to ensure that the residents are offered a follow-up meeting with a Mental Health practitioner within 14 days of the screening.
 The Standard also provides rules regarding information related to sexual victimization or abusiveness.

-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with each of the following: residents who disclosed sexual victimization at Risk Screening; medical staff; mental health staff; and staff who perform Risk Screening.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with each of the following: residents; medical staff; mental health staff; and staff who perform Risk Screening.
 Policy on medical and mental health screening.
 Sample of medical and mental health secondary materials documenting compliance with required services.
-I-A-10.0 Preventing Youth Sexual Abuse pg.
+I-A-10.0, Preventing Youth Sexual Abuse (pg.
 14, IV.I.
-4. Sample VSABs.
+4).
+Sample VSABs.
 Initial mental health assessment and corresponding mental health check-in.
-Secondary documentation system is Epic system healthcare software (electronic medical record).
-Sample from Epic.
-FAC I-A-10.0(b) VSAB Procedure, pg.
-2.F.
+Sample from Epic system healthcare software (electronic medical record), which is the secondary documentation system.
+FAC I-A-10.0(b), VSAB Procedure (pg.
+2. F).
 OYA Informed Consent-Awareness of Information Sharing - 12.1.14.
 Disclosure of Confidentiality Limitations.
 YCF Initial Health Screen.
-Youth Informed Consent Forms MYCF.
+Youth